hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 #### 6
 # Teaching Frustration: Loading EdgeImpulse Client

-Sometimes in a classroom computer lab that has software lock-down without NodeJS it is difficult to load the EdgeImpulse Client on an Arduino
+Sometimes in a classroom computer lab that has locked-down software it is difficult to load the EdgeImpulse Client on an Arduino

 # My solution 1 (Client): <br>
 Install the client software on my laptop and individually install it on the students Arduino's